 Field Trip: The Florida Keys

-In the early spring of 2010, SNC Geology was feeling the chill and decided to spend a week in the sub-tropical Florida Keys.
+In the early spring of 2010, St. Norbert College geology was feeling the chill, and decided to spend a week in the sub-tropical Florida Keys.
 A hard rock geologist's nightmare, the Florida keys are a fascinating and unique sedimentary environment.
 Essentially untouched by plate tectonics for hundreds of millions of years, sand, mud, and limestone dominate the the geology of southern Florida.
 Over the course of the trip we explored an abandoned quarry, kayaked in the Everglades, and snorkled on a coral reef to get a hands-on feel of the geology and ecology of the Keys.

 The Everglades is a very unique and fragile ecosystem.
 The Everglades, it is said, “are the only Everglades in the world.”
 Nostalgically referred to as a “river of grass,” the Florida Everglades is a hundred-mile long swamp.
 Every spring, Lake Okeechobee in central Florida overflows on its southern bank.
 Over a period of years, this water makes its leisurely way through miles and miles of flat swampland.
 It exits into Florida Bay, a very shallow bay on Florida’s western side.
 Because the Everglades have such little relief, changes of only a foot in elevation can have great implications in terms of soil moisture and hence in what plants will grow.
 The mounds of trees seen in this photo represent an elevation of only two feet above the swamp.
 The Everglades sits on flat limestone bedrock, which is exposed in some areas.
 The soil of the everglades is notoriously poor.